gyuho/learn/doc/etcd_raft_algorithm/README.md

   is considered safe to be applied to state machines. `Commit` also includes preceding entries, such as the ones from previous leaders.
 This is done by the leader keeping track of the highest index to commit.
-- **`leader`**: *Raft algorithm* achieves *consensus* **by first electing a leader**.
-A leader handles client requests and replicates log entries to other servers(followers), and telling them when to apply log entries to their state machines.
+- **`leader`**: *Raft algorithm* first elects a `leader` to handle client requests and replicate log entries to other servers(followers).
+  Once logs are replicated, the leader tells when to apply log entries to their state machines.
 When a leader fails or gets disconnected from other servers, then the algorithm elects a new leader.
 In normal operation, there is **exactly only one leader**.
-A leader must keep sending heartbeat messages to other servers to maintain its authority.
+A leader sends periodic heartbeat messages to other servers to maintain its authority.
 - **`client`**: A client requests that **a leader append a new log entry**.
   Then the leader writes and replicates them to its followers.
 A client does **not need to know which machine is the leader**, sending write requests to any machine in the cluster.
-If a client sends request to a follower, it redirects to the current leader (Raft paper §5.1).
+If a client sends a request to a follower, it redirects to the current leader (Raft paper §5.1).
 A leader sends out `AppendEntries` RPCs with its `leaderId` to other servers, so that a follower knows where to redirect client requests.